Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 end;
 ```
 6. Scroll down to the *"insert"* statement.
-7. Inside that CTE *"with"* statement, the data is being filtered (*"where"* clause) from the line_item_stg table only those rows that have an orderdate that is in that logical partiton week.
+7. Inside that CTE *"with"* statement, l_stg, the surrogate key and hash diff columns (_shk) are being created in this CTE that will be used in this script, to assist in identifying which rows have changed.
-8. Surrogate key and hash diff columns are being created in this CTE that will be used in this script, to assist in identifying which rows have changed.
+8. In that CTE, the data is also being filtered (*"where"* clause) from the line_item_stg table to select only those rows that have an orderdate that is in that logical partiton week.
+Processing one week at a time.

 ``` sql
 insert into line_item_hist
 with l_stg as